justusdecker/Application-Manager/docs/auto-docs.md

 ## read_as_dict
 Reads a single job-entry and returns it as dict.
 Returns None if id does not exist

 ## get_last_id
+Returns the last id in the table or None

+## _to_dict
+Internal Helper: Converts SQLAlchemy Object to dict

+## create
+Creates a new linkedInjob-entry.
+### Valid data:

+    company: str,
+    job_title: int,
+    lid: int,
+    description: str,
+    logo: str

+## update
+Updates the LinkedInJob-Entry

+### Valid data:

+    company: str,
+    job_title: int,
+    lid: int,
+    description: str,
+    logo: str

+## read_all
+Reads all LinkedInjob-entrys

+## read_as_dict
+Reads a single LinkedInjob-entry and returns it as dict.
+Returns None if id does not exist

+## get_last_id